Sunday 4/13 2:00 pm

 How to Tell if You Have a Soul – TARA STEINBERG

 Is there such a thing as too much spirituality?
 Tara’s dad is a Jew who once ran away to join a metaphysical Christian cult.
 Her mom was raised Christian but mostly abandoned it for indigenous American spirituality.
-She also believed strongly that thoughts create reality.
-Between the two of them, there were also crystals, pendulums, astrology readings, psychics, animal communicators, energy healers, dream interpreters, Buddhists, palm readers, laughter yoga, and more—all during the ’80s and ’90s in the heart of Bible-belt America.
+She also believed that thoughts create reality.
+Between the two of them, there were also crystals, pendulums, astrology readings, psychics, animal communicators, energy healers, dream interpreters, tuning forks, laughter yoga, and more—all during the ’80s and ’90s in the heart of Bible-Belt America.
+How do you think their kids turned out?

+SOLOCOM NYC has launched over 400 new solo comedies that have gone on to longer runs, tours and festivals around the world (including the Edinburgh Fringe Festival.)
 SOLOCOM NYC is a festival of new solo work.
-All shows presented are 75% 100% new material, and are created specifically for the festival.
+All shows presented are 75%- 100% new material, and are created specifically for the festival.
 SOLOCOMs goal is to push artists to create a show that is meaningful, personal and to follow the fear.

 Calendar for SOLOCOM NYC'25: COHN/BRENDEL/RODINO-COLOCINO/MANZOLINE/STEINBERG